fhuider/SOP_BIONIC/README.md

 [Institution]
 ```

 You will receive a separate guest account (named umcg-guest[1-15]) that will be used to upload your data files in Step 5.
-You will only need this account after you have finished your sample QC.
-While the GCC help desk processes your account request, you can move on to the next sections.
+While the GCC help desk processes your account request, you can proceed with Steps 2, 3, and 4.

 <br/>